smburu/KHRO_DCT/README.md

-This is a Django application called KHRO Data Capture Tool (DCT) developed for thr Ministry of Health (MoH-Kenya).
+This is application called KHRO Data Capture Tool (DCT) has been developed for thr Ministry of Health (MoH-Kenya).
-The tool has been developed by Dr. Stephen Mburu assisted by Daniel Mbugua, a Software Engineer and Django Expert.
+The tool has been developed in Django by Dr. Stephen Mburu(PhD) assisted by Daniel Mbugua.
+Dr. Mburu is a Health Informatics Specialist and Lecturer of Computer Science at the University of Nairobi (UoN).
+Daniel is a Software Engineer and Masters Candidate in Distributed Computing Technologies of UoN.